 Employers have the right to make business decisions, but those decisions cannot be influenced by your disability, health condition, or any other protected characteristic under the law.

-When you meet the qualifications, follow company policies, and perform well, being denied a benefit or promotion without a clear explanation can feel deeply frustrating.
+When you meet a company’s stated qualifications for hire, follow their behavioral and work process policies, and perform well enough to meet set metrics and expectations, being denied a benefit or promotion without a clear explanation can feel deeply frustrating.
 But when that denial is based on your disability, medical history, or background, it crosses the line from unfair to unlawful.

 This kind of inconsistent treatment may violate federal protections like the Family and Medical Leave Act (FMLA) or the Americans with Disabilities Act (ADA).
-These laws exist to ensure you receive reasonable accommodations, medical leave, and equal access to career opportunities, regardless of your health or background.
+These laws exist to ensure all U.S. citizens and residents receive reasonable accommodations, medical leave, and equal access to career opportunities, regardless of health or background.

-If you’ve been denied a benefit or promotion you’re entitled to, especially when your health or disability is involved, you don’t have to accept that decision quietly.
-We’re here to help you take the next step with confidence.
+If you have been denied a benefit or promotion that you are clearly entitled to receive, especially when your health or disability is involved, you do NOT have to accept that decision quietly.
+We are here to help you stand up to the injustice and take the next step forward with confidence.

 6. Wrongful Termination

-Being fired is difficult under any circumstance, but when your termination follows something you were legally entitled to do, it’s not just upsetting, it may be unlawful.
-Wrongful termination occurs when an employer fires you for an illegal reason, such as reporting misconduct, refusing to engage in illegal activity, or exercising your rights under anti-discrimination or leave laws.
+Being fired is difficult under any and every circumstance.
+When your termination follows something you were legally allowed to do, it is extremely upsetting and probably also against the law.
+Wrongful termination occurs when a Minnesota employer fires you for an illegal reason, such as reporting misconduct, refusing to engage in illegal activity, or exercising your rights under anti-discrimination or leave laws.

 Example: You report workplace harassment to HR in good faith.
-Days later, you’re fired without cause, explanation, or any warning signs in your performance.
+Days later, you are terminated without cause, explanation, or valid reference to poor performance.

-If you’ve been fired for standing up for yourself, speaking out against wrongdoing, or simply asking for fair treatment, you may have a legal claim, and at Madia Law, we’re here to help you fight back.
+If you have been fired for standing up for yourself, speaking out against wrongdoing, or simply asking for fair treatment, you may have a legal claim.
+Our legal staff at Madia Law are experts at recognizing these situations, and we are experts in mapping out a strategy to help you fight back effectively.

 When to Speak Up